yjcmp27/yjcmp27.github.io/_pages/about.md

     display: none;
   }

-  /* Hide the extra site title on the left of the navbar */ .navbar-brand {
+  /* Hide the duplicated first About in the navbar */ .navbar-brand, nav.navbar a.navbar-brand,
+  nav.navbar .navbar-nav > .nav-item:first-child {
     display: none !important;
   }